 Just in case you were wondering, The Escape Artist does not claim to be unbiased.
 So let me declare some of my biases upfront.

-Secondly, I’m biased in favour of my coaching, which clients have described as life-changing.
+Secondly, I’m biased in favour of my financial coaching.

-Thirdly, I’m shamelessly biased in favour of my coaching clients and make absolutely no apology for that.
+Thirdly, I’m shamelessly biased in favour of my financial coaching clients and make absolutely no apology for that.
 Once you are on the team, I will find ways to help you.

 With that out the way, let’s check out this post from Louise, a reader of the site, one of my financial coaching clients and a successful escapee.

 The Escape Artist